Navigating Substance Use: Impact on Mental Health and Behaviour

 When I use substances, my ability to make sound decisions is compromised, and my focus wanes, affecting my responsibilities.

-Understanding these effects helps me empathise with others facing similar challenges, reminding us of the importance of supporting each other in maintaining and productivity.
+Understanding these effects helps me empathise with others facing similar challenges, reminding us of the importance of supporting each other in maintaining clarity and productivity.

 Are There Effective Ways to Prevent Addiction in Individuals Prone to Substance Use?